maesoser/cloudflare_exporter/README.md

    - `CF_EMAIL` : The email address associated with your Cloudflare API token and account
    - `CF_ACCOUNT` : Account ID to be fetched
    - `CF_ZONE` : Zone Name to be fetched
-   - `CF_DATASET` : The data source you want to export, valid values are: http, net, waf, workers
+   - `CF_DATASET` : The data source you want to export, valid values are: http, net, waf, workers, vnds, dns
    - `CF_PROM_PORT` : Prometheus listening address